IntelSmartEdge/docs/experience-kits/developer-experience-kit/advanced-installation/developer-experience-kit-security-features.md

 ```
 ## Enable platform attestation with Intel® SecL - DC

-Make the following changes to `deployments/verification_controller/all.yml` if you want to enable platform attestation with Intel® SecL - DC.
+Make the following changes to `deployments/verification_controller/all.yml` to enable platform attestation with Intel® SecL - DC.
   - Add the IP addresses of edge nodes(where trust agents run) to `isecl_ta_san_list`
   - Set `platform_attestation_controller` to `true`
   - If you are enabling Intel® SGX, set `pccs_enable` to `true